-Mycoplasma bovis (M. bovis) is a bacterial disease, that can lead to serious conditions in cattle and creates an animal welfare and productivity issues.
+Mycoplasma bovis (M. bovis) is a bacterial disease, that can lead to serious conditions in cattle and create an animal welfare and productivity issue.
 In July 2017, the disease was found in cattle in the South Island.
 Together with the Government and other sector partners we have decided to attempt to eradicate the disease from New Zealand.

 Precautions to take during calving

 Calves can contract M. bovis through direct contact with infected cattle, or by consuming milk from infected cows.
 If you’re buying or selling calves or milk, there are some simple steps you can take to reduce the risk of spreading M. bovis and other diseases.